TotalTechGeek/aes-js/README.md

 Initialization Vectors
 -----------

-Each of the block cipher modes supported above rely upon an initialization vector for the security of the encryption scheme.
-If an initialization vector is not provided, one will be randomly generated (taking advantage of cryptographically secure random generators when possible).
+Each of the block cipher modes above (except ECB) rely upon an initialization vector for the security of the encryption scheme.

+If an initialization vector is not provided, it will default to a null initialization vector (except in counter mode, where it will start at 1).

+If a boolean set to true is passed in, one will be randomly generated (taking advantage of cryptographically secure random generators when possible).
 It does not need to be kept secret, it merely needs to be unique and random.

 It is common practice to place the IV at the start of the payload, in plain text.